 How to prevent credit and debit card disputes

-Whether your business has seen fraudulent or non-fraudulent related chargebacks, there are several best practices to help prevent disputes before they happen.
+Whether your business has seen fraudulent or non-fraudulent related chargebacks, there are several best practices for accepting card payments to help prevent disputes before they happen.

 Preventing fraudulent transactions